-Here is an example in 5 steps how to convert a color to B,G,R format.
-We will take our precendent palette of the 4bpp example:
+Here is a five step example to show how to convert a color to B,G,R format.
+We will take our palette from the preceding 4bpp example:

-We will take the first color, the medium-dark grey.
-The steps are inverted 2 bytes value to binary, separation in 3 times 5 bits (1 bit not used) and finally conversion to a decimal value between 0 and 31:
+Let's look at the first color, the medium-dark grey.
+The steps are:

+- 1) Convert 2 byte value to binary - 2) Separate the binary values into three sets of five bits.
+The first bit is not used. - 3) Convert each of the three color values to a decimal value between 0 and 31: